gshr/python-gluejob-manager/README.md

 1. Clone the source code to your system and setup aws credentials
 2. Create a virtual env and install all requirement.txt
-3. Run the code by using command  " uvicorn main:app --reload :
+3. Run the code by using command
+       ## "uvicorn main:app --reload"